 Improvements to Alice Holt Forest

-Children of all ages and abilities will love the new “Timberline” play trail.
-With its adventure climbing units, challenging balance beams, wobbly bridges and exhilarating slides, we're sure this new play area will bring even more hours of play for all the family at Alice Holt!
+Children of all ages and abilities will love the recently installed “Timberline” play trail.
+With its adventure climbing units, challenging balance beams, wobbly bridges and exhilarating slides, this play area brings even more hours of play for all the family at Alice Holt!

 The Gruffalo and Gruffalo's Child sculptures can be found on our Easy Access Discovery Trail, so why not come and visit and see if you can find them?